When Does Verification Pay Off? A Closer Look at LLMs as Solution Verifiers: Introduction

 \section{Introduction}

-\looseness=-10000 Problem-solving with LLMs has shifted from solely querying a model for a solution to a system where models both solve and verify.
-The paradigm of verifying solutions at test time is broad, spanning both simple strategies, such as generating multiple candidate solutions and using a verifier as a filter~\citep{zhao2025sample}, and more complex iterative refinement approaches~\citep{madaan2023selfrefine}.
-With generative verification at test time, LLMs can solve more complex problems than they can when used alone \citep{cobbe2021training, lightman2024lets}.
+\looseness=-10000 Problem-solving with LLMs has progressed beyond querying a standalone model for a solution to a system where generated solutions are verified by other models.
+Test-time solution verification is integral to a variety of concrete approaches, including simple strategies, such as filtering multiple generated candidates~\citep{zhao2025sample}, as well as more complex strategies, such as iterative refinement~\citep{madaan2023selfrefine}.
+With test-time solution verification, LLMs can solve more complex problems than when used alone \citep{cobbe2021training, lightman2024lets}.
+This is particularly true in real deployment settings, when models encounter new, verifiable reasoning questions which they must solve without access to ground-truth answers.